remix-run/remix/decisions/0009-do-not-rely-on-treeshaking-for-correctness.md

 ### Summary

 - Even if treeshaking were perfect, it leaves the door open for human error
-- Always use `.server` module for server-only code especially if it references sensitive data like secrets
+- `.server` modules guarantee that server-only code is excluded from the client
-- Treeshaking is an imperfect _optimization_, so it should not be relied on for correctness
+- Treeshaking is an imperfect _optimization_, so a Remix app should work correctly and exclude server-only code even without treeshaking
+- Vite's architecture makes treeshaking in dev untenable

 ## Decision